Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/04-Editting-Files-In-Linux/README.md

 ## The gedit text editor

-gedit is a GUI text editor, it have menu buttons available
+gedit is a GUI text editor, it have menu buttons available, but it is available only if GUI is installed.
+Thus it requires a graphical user interface such as GNOME, Xfce, or K Desktop Environment (KDE) to be installed on the Linux distribution.